richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - June 2008 — DARPA PE 0603286E is disclosed in the PUBLIC DOMAIN for the first time and contains several sub-projects, including Advanced Aerospace System Concepts or “Project AIR-01.”
+**(PUBLIC DOMAIN)** - June 2008 — DARPA PE 0603286E is disclosed in the PUBLIC DOMAIN for the first time and contains several sub-projects, including Advanced Aerospace System Concepts or “**Project AIR-01**.”
 AASC is described as a program to examine and evaluate emerging aerospace technologies for military use and emerging aerospace threats and methods to counter them.
 The program continued to be funded until at least 2020, where it was mentioned in a budget document.

-The language in the AASC program description is similar to the DIA’s Advanced Aerospace Weapons Systems Application Program (AAWSAP), and coincidentally received DARPA funding the same year the DIA sought private sector bids for AAWSAP.
+The language in the AASC program description is similar to the DIA’s Advanced Aerospace Weapons Systems Application Program (**AAWSAP**), and coincidentally received DARPA funding the same year the DIA sought private sector bids for **AAWSAP**.

 *   [https://www.theblackvault.com/documentarchive/could-this-be-darpas-project-for-ufo-uap-research/](https://www.theblackvault.com/documentarchive/could-this-be-darpas-project-for-ufo-uap-research/)
 *   [https://documents2.theblackvault.com/documents/dod/FY17PE0603286E.pdf](https://documents2.theblackvault.com/documents/dod/FY17PE0603286E.pdf)